petek222/homework4-influxdb/README.md

 ## Step-4 Create the Energy Database

-Type influx at the shell to enter the influx db shell
+Type influx at the shell (after connecting to EC2 instance over ssh) to enter the influx db shell

 	influx -username 'admin' -password 'your_password_here'